fastlib/fCWT/README.md

 - [FFTW] >=3.3  (is included in the zip-file)
 - [OpenMP] >=5

-fCWT has been tested on Mac OSX Mojave 10.14.5, Big Sur 11.6 and Windows 10.
+fCWT has been tested on Mac OSX Mojave 10.14.5, Big Sur 11.6 (both on Intel and Apple Silicon), Windows 10, and Ubutnu 20.04.
 The benchmark has been performed on a MacBook Pro 2019 having a 2,3 GHz Intel Core i9, 16 GB 2400 MHz DDR4.

 Build time settings
 -------------------